cozy/cozy-libs/packages/cozy-notifications/README.md

 The main entrypoint of this library is `sendNotifification(cozyClient, notificationView)`.

-Before being able to use it, you must define a notification view class.
+Before being able to use it, we need to define a notification view class.

 ## Notification views